 While a friction burn on your penis didn’t likely happen in a motorcycle accident (and thankfully likely isn’t as severe of a burn), the premise is similar.

 Prolonged sex or masturbation can result in friction burn.
-This is especially true if the sex is particularly vigorous or lasts a long time.
+This is especially true if the sex is particularly vigorous or lasts a long time, if you have particularly dry penis skin or even if there’s already a small cut on your penis.
 It can even happen with shorter sexual encounters if you’re not accustomed to regular sexual activity (and the friction is therefore a new experience).

-If your friction burn is so severe you develop a blister or torn skin, keep it covered with clean underwear.
+If your friction burn is so severe you develop a blister on your foreskin or torn skin, keep it covered with clean underwear.

 Briefs may be most comfortable because there is less of a chance for additional friction.

 However, if loose-fitting underwear feel more comfortable, by all means, wear them.

 First aid can involve keeping the area clean and dry to prevent an infection.

 As the wound heals, you may notice some peeling where the rash was, so, no need to ask, “Why is my penis peeling?”
 It’s just your skin doing its job.